 Declines in the fair value of available-for-sale investment securities are recorded as either temporary impairment or OTTI.
 OTTI is recorded when the fair value of an available-for-sale security is less than historical cost, and it is probable that all contractual cash flows will not be collected.
 OTTI is recorded to noninterest income and, therefore, results in a negative impact to our net income.
 An increase in the value of an OTTI security is not recorded as a recovery but as additional interest income over the remaining life of the security.
 During the first quarter of 2016, we concluded that three covered non-agency mortgage-backed securities had OTTI of \$0.8 million due to changes in expected cash flows.
 These amounts were recognized as losses in the consolidated statement of income for the first quarter of 2016.
 We determined in both the second and third quarters of 2016 there were no additional investment securities that were other-than-temporarily impaired.
 In the first quarter of 2015, we determined, due to changes in expected cash flows, that one covered non-agency mortgage-backed security had OTTI of \$0.2 million.
-This amount was recognized as a loss in the consolidated statement of income for by us to be other-than-temporarily impaired in the second quarter of 2015.
-For the three months ended September 30, 2015, we determined that two covered non-agency mortgage-backed securities considered by us to be other-than-temporarily impaired in the second quarter of 2015.
-For the three months ended September 30, 2015, we determined that two covered non-agency mortgage-backed securities considered by us to be other-than-temporarily impaired in the second quarter of 2015.
+This amount was recognized as a loss in the consolidated statement of income for the first quarter of 2015.
+There were no investment securities considered by us to be other-than-temporarily impaired in the second quarter of 2015.
 For the three months ended September 30, 2015, we determined that two covered non-agency mortgage-backed securities had OTTI of \$0.3 million, both due to changes in expected cash flows.
 These amounts were recognized as losses in the consolidated statement of income for the three months ended September 30, 2015.